letaprodoit/lapdi-on-this-day/README.txt

 == Installation ==

-BEFORE YOU BEGIN: Requires the installation and activation of [TSP Easy Dev Latest Version](http://wordpress.org/plugins/tsp-easy-dev)
+BEFORE YOU BEGIN: Requires the installation and activation of [LAPDI Easy Dev Latest Version](http://wordpress.org/plugins/tsp-easy-dev)

 1. Upload `tsp-on-this-day` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the `Plugins` menu in WordPress
-3. After installation, refer to the `TSP On This Day` settings page for more detailed instructions on setting up your shortcodes.
+3. After installation, refer to the `LAPDI On This Day` settings page for more detailed instructions on setting up your shortcodes.
-4. `On This Day` widgets can be added to the sidemenu bar by visiting `Appearance > Widgets` and dragging the `TSP On This Day` widget to your sidebar menu.
+4. `On This Day` widgets can be added to the sidemenu bar by visiting `Appearance > Widgets` and dragging the `LAPDI On This Day` widget to your sidebar menu.
 5. Add some widgets to the sidemenu bar, Add shortcodes to pages and posts (see Instructions)
 6. View your site
 7. Adjust your CSS for your theme by visiting `Appearance > Edit CSS`
-8. Adjust the `Sliding Gallery` settings, if necessary, by visiting `Plugins > Editor`, Select `TSP On This Day` and edit the `tsp-on-this-day.css` and `js/slider-scripts.js` files
+8. Adjust the `Sliding Gallery` settings, if necessary, by visiting `Plugins > Editor`, Select `LAPDI On This Day` and edit the `tsp-on-this-day.css` and `js/slider-scripts.js` files
 9. Manipulating the CSS for `#postSlider` and `#tspotd_article` entries changes the gallery and article styles respectfully

 == Frequently asked questions ==